 There are many choices to consider when purchasing a used vehicle.
-What is the difference between Original Equipment Manufacturers Warranty (OEM), Extended Warranties, Mechanical Breakdown Insurance (MBI) and Vehicle Service Contracts (VSC)?
+What is the difference between Original Equipment Manufacturers Warranty (OEM), Extended Car Warranties known as Vehicle Service Contracts (VSC), and Mechanical Breakdown Insurance (MBI)?
 Most of the coverage options agree to pay for unexpected repairs but they are all a bit different in nature.

 Buyers will almost always be offered an extended warranty of some kind when purchasing a used car from a dealership.
 Should you consider a warranty?
 Let’s take a look into the options and benefits and maybe we can help you come to a decision.